cloudmesh/classes/_sources/lesson/iaas/openstack.rst.txt

 Login
 -------

-Currently FutureSystems has OpenStack Kilo installed on India.
-To use it you need to first log into india and prepare your Openstack credentials::
+Currently, FutureSystems has OpenStack Kilo installed on India.
+To use it you need to first log into india and prepare your OpenStack credentials::

        $ ssh $PORTALNAME@india.futuresystems.org